nyu-cds/python-concurrency/_episodes/01-gettingstarted.md

 The `setup_download_dir` function creates a download destination directory if it doesn’t already exist.

 Imgur’s API requires HTTP requests to bear the “Authorization” header with the client ID.
-You can find this client ID from the dashboard of the application that you have registered on Imgur, and the response will be JSON encoded.
-We can use Python’s standard JSON library to decode it.
+You can find this client ID from the dashboard of the application that you have registered on Imgur.
+The response will be JSON encoded, and we can use Python’s standard JSON library to decode it.

-This is what the module looks like:
+This is what the `download.py` module looks like:

 ~~~
 import json